Bob Aspromonte: Houston Astros (1962–1968)

 The Dodgers exposed him to the 1961 Major League Baseball expansion draft, and he was selected by the Houston Colt .45s with their second selection, the third player taken overall.
-In the small amount of games played with the Dodgers, he had been used as a shortstop, but he was moved to third base when with the Astros (with token work at shortstop and the outfield).
+In the small number of games played with the Dodgers, he had been used as a shortstop, but he was moved to third base when with the Astros (with token work at shortstop and the outfield).
 Aspromonte was the starting third baseman for the Houston franchise (renamed the Astros in 1965) for its first six seasons.
 On April 10, 1962, Aspromonte, playing third base and inserted into the leadoff position, became the first batter in Houston's MLB history.
 He singled to left field off Don Cardwell of the Chicago Cubs for the club's first hit, then scored its first-ever MLB run when the next batter, Al Spangler, tripled.
 Aspromonte would score two more runs that day, as the Colt .45s beat the Cubs, 11–2.